VMXX-23/Mobi_FinFraud_predi/README.md

 Recall	99.32%
 F1-score	99.50%
 AUC-ROC	99.98%

+# 🤝 Contributing 🚀 Contributions are welcome!
+To contribute:

+Fork this repository
+Create a new branch (feature-branch)
+Commit your changes
+Submit a pull request

+# ⚖️ License
+This project is licensed under the MIT License – you are free to modify and distribute it while providing attribution.

 📌 Key Takeaways:
 ✅ High precision minimizes false fraud detections
 ✅ High recall ensures fraudulent transactions are effectively caught ❌